ECON 7114 - Money, Banking and Financial Markets PG

 - The mid-term will count for 25% of the final course grade

 - There will be no retake or supplementary exam for the mid-term exam.
 Any student who misses the mid-term exam, for whatever reason, will have his/her final exam mark reweighted to count 60% towards the final course grade.

 b.
-The quality of the student's written solution to the weekly tutorial assignment.
-Each week, the tutor will select a few students and grade their homeworks.
+The quality of the student's written solution to the weekly tutorial assignments (15%).

 The Final Exam will be a closed-book 3-hour examination.
 The final examination date will be advised by the University.
 Students are required to make themselves available for the entire examination period.
 I will not make special arrangements for any student.

 No information currently available.